idvorkin/idvorkin.github.io/_d/fail2.md

 3. Adapt your core value if you must (if its value has decreased).

-In my case, the value of what I offer hasn't changed, the external delivery system has.
+In my case, the value of what I offer hasn't changed; the external delivery system has.

 4. Once you adapt and/or increase your value, find new ways to deliver it if necessary.